miomip/Kotlin-Math-Project/README.md

 # Kotlin Math Project

-This is a project focused on math and maybe eventually AI and machine learning
+This is a project focused on math and maybe eventually machine learning

 This is a no-license project.